-Adding new long-term carbon pools (peat, buried and permafrost carbon) decreases the amplitude of glacial-interglacial 10 changes in the total land carbon storage.
-It helps to reduce an effect of terrestrial biosphere on the $CO_2$ change during glacial inception and to lesser extent during glacial terminations.
+Adding new long-term carbon pools (peat, buried and permafrost carbon) decreases an amplitude of glacial-interglacial changes in land carbon storages.
+It helps to reduce an effect of terrestrial biosphere on the CO2 change during glacial inception and to lesser extent during glacial terminations.